Leqembi Alzheimer’s Treatment Slows the Progression of Disease

 • Eisai Patient Support.
 Navigators from this site help patients understand insurance coverage, identify what financial support programs are available, and learn what to expect throughout Leqembi treatment.

-Consult a Neurologist to See if Leqembi Is Right for You
+Consult a Neurologist to See If Leqembi Is Right for You

 Early detection and intervention are keys to slowing decline in patients with Alzheimer’s disease.
 Don’t wait.
 If you suspect or know you have early-stage Alzheimer’s make an appointment to see an RWJBarnabas Health neurologist today.